-Additionally, the tenants for the majority of the properties in our rental portfolio are non-public subsidiaries of Magna International Inc., which does not guarantee the obligations of its subsidiaries under their leases with us.
-As a result, we may not have the contractual right to proceed directly against Magna International Inc. in the event that one of these subsidiaries defaulted on its lease with us.
-We could be materially adversely affected if any Magna subsidiaries became unable to meet their respective financial obligations under their leases, and if Magna International Inc. was unwilling or unable to provide funds to such subsidiaries for the purpose of enabling them to meet such obligations.
+The tenants for the majority of Granite's properties are non-public subsidiaries of Magna International Inc., which does not guarantee the obligations of its subsidiaries under their leases with Granite.
+As a result, Granite may not have the contractual right to proceed directly against Magna International Inc. in the event that one of these subsidiaries defaults on its lease.
+Granite could be materially adversely affected if any Magna subsidiaries became unable to meet their respective financial obligations under their leases, and if Magna International Inc. was unwilling or unable to provide funds to such subsidiaries for the purpose of enabling them to meet such obligations.